-destination support system (DSS).
-In Infoprint, the programs that an actual destination uses to communicate with the output device.
+destination support system (DSS)

+In InfoPrint, the programs that an actual destination uses to communicate with the output device.
 Synonymous with device support system.
-See 3170 destination support system, AIX destination support system, BSD destination support system, email destination support system, fax destination support system, Infoprint 2000 destination support system, print optimizer destination support system, PSF destination support system, and SAPconnect destination support system.
+See AIX destination support system, email destination support system, Generalized Fax destination support system, and PSF destination support system.

-device.
-An individual piece of equipment (hardware) that attaches to a computer, such as a printer device.
+device An individual piece of equipment (hardware) that attaches to a computer, such as a printer device.

-device address.
+device address

 The identification of an input or output device by its channel and unit number.

-device driver.
+device driver

 A file that communicates with a specific device such as a printer, disk drive, or display.
 An application that sends output to a device controls the actions of the device through the device driver.
 See printer driver.

-device support system (DSS).
+device support system (DSS)

 Synonym for destination support system.

-DFSTM.
-Distributed File Service.
+DFSTM Distributed File Service.

-digital.
-Pertaining to data represented by digits, sometimes with special characters and the space character.
+digital Pertaining to data represented by digits, sometimes with special characters and the space character.

-digital audio tape (DAT).
+digital audio tape (DAT)

 A high-capacity, low-cost bulk storage system used for archiving, copying (for backup purposes), and transferring large files.
 Typical DAT units store 1.3 GB on inexpensive cassette tapes.

-digital color proof.
+digital color proof

 An off-press color proof made from a color printer attached to a computer.

-digital printing.
+digital printing

 A filmless and plateless printing process in which digital data for each page is transferred directly to a light-sensitive drum and then to paper for a final image.

+direct-attached printer

-direct-attached printer.
-(1) A printer device, attached to an RS/6000 through the network or through a serial or parallel port.
-(2) In Infoprint, a PSF physical printer that represents a direct-attached printer device.
+A printer device, attached to an RS/6000 through the network or through a serial or parallel port.

+In InfoPrint, a PSF physical printer that represents a direct-attached printer device.
 See also AIX-attached printer, channel-attached printer, TCP/IP-attached printer, upload-SNA-attached printer, and upload-TCP/IP-attached printer.

+disable

-disable.
-In Infoprint, to stop the acceptance of jobs on destinations, queues, or servers, or to stop writing information to logs.
+In InfoPrint, an action used to stop the acceptance of jobs on destinations, queues, or servers, or to stop writing information to logs.

-Distributed Computing Environment (DCE).
+Distributed Computing Environment (DCE)

 A software system from the Open Software Foundation (OSF).
 DCE provides the services that allow a distributed application to interact with a collection of possibly heterogeneous computers, operating systems, and networks as if they were a single system.